 WICE operates with a corporate governance structure consisting of the main Board of Directors (the "Board" or "Board of Directors") and two Committees.
 The Company's Board is responsible for overseeing, controlling and directing the activities of the Company.
 The Board retains primary responsibility for corporate governance within the Company at all times.
-Senior Management at outsourced service providers also plays an important role in ensuring effective governance.
+Senior Management at outsourced service providers also play an important role in ensuring effective governance.

-The Board comprises seven Directors, three of whom are also Officers of WICE's ultimate parent company WHL, two of whom are Non-Executive Directors, and one of whom is independent.
+The Board during the year comprised of seven Directors, three of whom are also Officers of WICE's ultimate parent company WHL, two of whom are Non-Executive Directors, and one of whom is independent.
 One of the Executive Directors and one of the Non-Executive Directors are employees of WICE's insurance manager, Artex.
-The Board of Directors as at 31 December 2017 is as follows:
+The Board of Directors as at 31 December 2018 was as follows:

 - John Rathgeber (Watford)

 - Jon Levy (Watford)

 - Rob Hawley (Watford)

 - Maamoun Rajeh (AUL)

-- Steve Quinn (Artex)
+- Steve Quinn (Artex) (resigned 27 February 2019)

-- Liz Quinn (Artex, Non-Executive)
+- Liz Quinn (Artex, Non-Executive) (resigned 27 February 2019)

 - Yvonne Chu (Independent Non-Executive)